Frijol/climate-change/GLOSSARY.md

 ## HVDC
 High voltage DC power

+## indirect emissions
+Emissions caused by e.g. the process to extract the materials used in creating an item or activity

 ## intercropping
 planting two or more crops interspersed to maximize light, water, and nutrient usage